PowerPoint is an industry standard for creating presentations for good reason: it's got enough tools to easily create professional presentations.

 Now that we've entered Slide Master view, we can add and edit slide layouts.
 Create your own PowerPoint slide layout if your theme lacks the structure you need.

-This slide layout is your blank canvas to design your very own custom slide layout.
+This slide layout for PPT is your blank canvas to design your very own custom slide layout.
 The elements you add will show anytime you use the custom slide layout.

 3. Add Placeholders for Your Slide

 Placeholders are the objects you can add to a slide layout.
-When you select a slide layout, you'll see boxes that are filled with your content.
+When you select a slide layout in PowerPoint, you'll see boxes that are filled with your content.

 To add those boxes, click on Insert Placeholder on the ribbon while in Slide Master view.
 Choose from one of the options to add a box

-Adding a placeholder to a slide layout will create a box on the slide to add content.
-When you use that slide layout in the future, these placeholder boxes will appear and you can add content to them.
+Adding a placeholder to a slide layout in PowerPoint will create a box on the slide to add content.
+When you use that slide layout in the future, these placeholder boxes will appear, and you can add content to them.

 Slide Master View also allows you to change font sizes and color.
-Those changes are included as a part of the new Slide Layout, so they will appear anytime that you use the custom slide layout.
+Those changes are included as a part of the new Slide Layout, so they'll appear anytime that you use the custom slide layout.

 4. Use the PowerPoint Slide Layout